SalomePlatform/sat/doc/src/usage_of_sat.rst

 Application configuration
 -------------------------

-The default behaviour of products can be modified in the application configuration, with the base flag.
+The default behavior of products can be modified in the application configuration, with the **base** flag.
-Like other application flags (debug, verbose, dev) the base flag can be used for a selection of products, or globally for all products.
+Like other application flags (debug, verbose, dev) the **base** flag can be used for a selection of products, or globally for all products.

 .. code-block:: bash